 How can I use a local exception class in a global class? (just kidding, it’s not a #notablog 🙂 )

 Couple of weeks ago I was developing a BADI and came with the need of throwing an exception from one of my private methods to the public method so I would proceed with the processing or not.
-After some brief internal discussion with other developers whether would be better to A) create an exception class for this BADI implementation or b) create a generic BADI exception class, Ben Patterson came with the idea of a private exception class for this BADI.
+After some brief internal discussion with other developers whether would be better to A) create an exception class for this BADI implementation or b) create a generic BADI exception class, Ben Patterson came with the idea of a local exception class for this BADI.
 Good idea!

 So, in my BADI implementation class I went to the menu “Go to->Local Definitions/Implementation->Local Definitions/Implementations and create a definition for my class:

 CLASS lcx_my_exception DEFINITION INHERITING FROM cx_dynamic_check.
 ENDCLASS. "lcx_my_exception DEFINITION

 Then I activated the code, no errors, went to my private method definition and on the exceptions, typed lcx_exception (with the exception classes checkbox checked) and…